 Available in Act 2, Tech deck uses energy cost cards charged each turn.
 The Tech playstyle is more traditional CCG — play on curve, manage energy, use ability synergies.
 Sniper and ranged sigils excel here.

-Best with: Energy-cost creatures, Circuit Sigils, Sniper bot Stat focus: Energy curve, sniper coverage, conditional abilities
+Best with: Energy-cost creatures, Circuit Sigils, Sniper bot — see our builds guide for full setup.
+Stat focus: Energy curve, sniper coverage, conditional abilities

 Magick Deck (A-Tier)